tgingold/vhdl4gatemate/README.md

 * 11-psram-write-spi: Store data to the PSRAM

-* 12-psram-write-spi: Display PSRAM content
+* 12-psram-read-spi: Display PSRAM content (using SPI)

+* 13-psram-read-qspi: Use QSPI to display PSRAM content

 I use `.vhdl` as the extension of the VHDL source files.
 Some people prefer to use `.vhd`, but this clashes with the extension used for virtual hard disk